 How to Create a Supportive Work Environment

-The last couple of years of unpredictability and stress dealing with the pandemic has maxed out many employees’ resiliency.
+The last few years of unpredictability and stress not only dealing with the pandemic but also facing a fast-changing market has maxed out many employees’ resiliency.
 Let’s focus on what you can do to help your workforce remain healthy individuals, which will naturally reward you with higher employee productivity and retention.

 Be More Lenient Towards Time-Off

 and Paid Leave Requests